We wrote a Medium article of how our algorithm works. I hope this helps you to understand, if not just let us know.

 Unfortunately, we cannot detect if somebody renames a GitHub profile yet.
 However, we can fix it manually.
 Just send an email to firstname.lastname@example.org with the old and new username and it will be fixed.

 Private repository integration is totally trustworthy.
 You have to run a script locally which will create a JSON file what you have to upload on our site.
 This way, you will be able to see and check the output before uploading and you can be sure that we don’t see your work.
-The script extracts only a few information from the repos:

 ✅ If you have 10s, join our Slack channel, where You’ll see the most recent updates & new features discussions.